 When To Use A Codicil

-Here is a situation in which adding a codicil to an existing will makes sense.
+To best understand a codicil, an example is helpful.
 If your will indicated that you wanted to leave a piece of personal property, such as jewelry, antiques, or a car to a specific person, but you no longer own that item, using a codicil enables you to change the provision to a different piece of property.
 The person you originally chose can still benefit from your estate; only the item they will receive has changed.

 Codicils and Probate